 The U.S. Energy Information Agency (EIA) reports that over 1,300 trillion cubic feet of technically recoverable shale and tight natural gas and 89 billion barrels 9 of technically recoverable shale oil resources currently exist in discovered shale and tight sandstone plays.
 Responsibly developing these resources creates jobs and fuels our economy.

 “America has abundant natural resources and recent innovations combined with horizontal drilling in shale formations has unlocked vast new supplies of natural gas, allowing the nation to get to the energy it needs today, and transforming our energy future.” —Daniel Yergin, IHS vice chairman

-In his 2012 State of the Union address, President Obama described a 100-year supply of natural gas.
-Meanwhile, energy analyst predict the U.S. will remain the world’s biggest oil producer this year after overtaking Saudi Arabia and Russia.
-We can thank hydraulic fracturing for both.
-Fracking has unlocked vast reserves of shale and other tight-rock formations to produce an American energy renaissance that has seen a dramatic lowering of oil imports while shifting America from needing to import natural gas to potentially rank as one of the world’s leading natural gas exporters.
+According to EIA estimates, in 2016 the United States was the world’s largest producer of petroleum and natural gas hydrocarbons.
+For this we can thank hydraulic fracturing.
+Fracking has unlocked vast reserves of shale and other tight-rock formations to produce an American energy renaissance that has seen a dramatic lowering of oil imports, while shifting America from needing to import natural gas to potentially rank as one of the world’s leading natural gas exporters.

 “Every barrel of oil or cubic foot of natural gas that we produce at home instead of importing from abroad means … More jobs … Faster growth … A lower trade deficit.” —Jason Furman, Chairman of the Council of Economic Advisers and Gene Sperling, Director of the National Economic Council